anitvam/emas-2024-bdi-concurrency-slides/content/_index.md

 +++
-title = "JaKtA"
-outputs = ["Reveal"]
+title = "On the external concurrency of current BDI frameworks for MAS" outputs = ["Reveal"]
 +++

-# JaKtA: BDI agent-oriented programming in pure Kotlin
+# On the external concurrency
+# of current BDI frameworks for MAS

 <br>

-Martina Baiardi, Samuele Burattini, Giovanni Ciatto, and Danilo Pianini
+Martina Baiardi, Samuele Burattini, Giovanni Ciatto <br />
+Danilo Pianini, **Alessandro Ricci**, and Andrea Omicini

 <small>Department of Computer Science and Engineering (DISI)<br>
 Alma Mater Studiorum — Università di Bologna <br>